polyphony-chat/docs/SPECIFICATION.md

 !!! abstract

-    The above scenario is not unique to polyproto-core, and rather a problem other federated services/ protocols, like ActivityPub, have as well.
+    The above scenario is not unique to polyproto, and rather a problem other federated services/ protocols, like ActivityPub, have as well.
 There is no real solution to this problem, but it can be mitigated a bit by making it more difficult for malicious home servers to do something like this without the user noticing.